Cubewise-JoeCHK/MDXAlchemy/CONTRIBUTING.md

-# MDX Compiler
+# TM1Alchemy

-This project is a TM1 MDX query compiler written in Python.
-It parses TM1-flavored MDX and emits Python code for execution against TM1.
+TM1Alchemy is a TM1 MDX query compiler written in Python.
+It parses TM1-flavored MDX and emits Python code for execution against IBM Planning Analytics (TM1).

 ## Contributing